SaschaWillems/glCapsViewer/README.md

 # OpenGL hardware capability viewer

-Client application for the OpenGL hardware capabilitiy database.
+Client application for the OpenGL hardware capability database.

 This tool uploads OpenGL hardware reports to the OpenGL hardware database at http://opengl.gpuinfo.org

-Works with windows, linux and Mac OS.
+Works with Windows, Linux and macOS.

 # Depedencies
-glCapsViewer depends on the following libraries and frameworks :
+glCapsViewer depends on the following libraries and frameworks:

 - Boost - http://www.boost.org/
 - GLEW - http://glew.sourceforge.net/